psmd-iberutaru/OpihiExarata/docs/source/technical/installation/download.rst

     git clone https://github.com/psmd-iberutaru/OpihiExarata.git

-The location where you download OpihiExarata is relatively irrelevant.
+The location where you download the OpihiExarata repository is relatively irrelevant.

-Throughout the installation tutorial we refer to the internal OpihiExarata directory as :file:`OpihiExarata/`.
-This allows for the instructions to be general.
-Please adapt any absolute paths as needed.

 Via .zip Archive